EpimetheusMusicPlayer/pandora_mitm/pandora_mitm/README.md

 # pandora_mitm

-A Dart package featuring a mitmproxy Remote Interceptions client that can analyse and modify Pandora JSON API messages.
+A Dart package featuring a [mitmproxy Remote Interceptions client][ri] that can analyse and modify Pandora JSON API messages.

 ### [Looking for the CLI?][cli]